Authentic Japanese *craft Ramen Pop-up (currently finalizing locale)

-“The Japanese food my parents and grandparents would cook when I was growing up in Colorado, to living on the West Coast for the last several decades, and my experiences traveling throughout Japan has all led up to now. – Greg Taniguchi
+“The Japanese food my parents and grandparents would cook when I was growing up in Colorado, to living on the West Coast for the last several decades, and my experiences traveling throughout Japan has all led up to now.” – Greg Taniguchi

 Greg Taniguchi started off as an industrial design student to owning and operating one of the first import tuner shops in the S.F.
 Bay Area, but that was him just getting started.

 The popularity of ramen is partially fueled by some of the famous ramen chains from Japan The popularity of ramen is partially fueled by some of the famous ramen chains from Japan opening locations in the coastal cities.
 On the West Coast, you have Santouka, Ikkousha, Tatsunoya, to Mensho) to the East, in New York (Ichiran to Ippudo).
 These chains have set a high benchmark for ramen in the U.S.

 Unfortunately, none of them are currently in Colorado, and Greg can’t live without ramen.
 Not having that level of ramen is why Greg decided to take on the challenge with his humble and earnest attempt (not a smart move to use your surname when you run the risk of sucking) to present ramen that reflects the level of craft and focus only found in an authentic Japanese ramen shop. #thestruggleisreal